netgroup/rose/docs/README.md

 TODO: Add the links to repos of the Southbound APIs libraries in the Controller and to the modules in the SRv6 node

+[SRv6 Southbound API evaluation](https://github.com/mohammad59mt/srv6-southbound-api-evaluation) is a library for performance evaluation of the SRv6 Southbound APIs.

 ### Testbeds IntErconnections with L2 overlays – SRv6 for SFC

 The work concerns the deployment of arbitrary overlay topologies over multiple testbeds and the Service Function Chaining using SRv6 (IPv6 Segment Routing): “TIE-SR: Testbeds IntErconnections with L2 overlays – SRv6 for SFC” (see slides: <https://goo.gl/utvxzF>).

 TODO: Add the links to these repos:

 - **test-rdcl** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
 - **dreamer-topology-parser-and-validator** it is a library to parse the json representation of the topology
 - **softfire-tiesr-deployer** it produces the configuration files to setup the VMs, in particular to create the vxlan tunnels